 Motivation.
-My current work focuses on ratchets – far-from-equilibrium devices that transport particles using local asymmetries, rather than overall biases.
+My postdoctoral work focused on ratchets – far-from-equilibrium devices that transport particles using local asymmetries, rather than overall biases.
 Ratchets are rectifiers – they extract directional motion from non-directed sources of energy, like chemical energy and Brownian motion.
 Biological motors in the body use ratchet mechanisms, and produce motion very efficiently, even in the highly-damped biological conditions, where the thermal noise is actually orders of magnitude stronger than the chemical energy available.
 We want to understand how the ratcheting applies to electrons, especially under highly-damped conditions, like in low-mobility organic semiconductors.
 Very little experimental work has been done on electron ratchets, and so we mainly seek to improve our understanding of the mechanism, with an eye toward possible future applications in solar cells or other electronic devices.

 Ratchet principles.
 Three conditions are needed to achieve transport: (i) breaking the spatial inversion symmetry, for instance by applying an electric field with periodic asymmetric repeat units (e.g., a sawtooth potential); (ii) breaking temporal symmetry, typically assured by energy dissipation; and (iii) energy input to keep the system away from equilibrium (otherwise rectification would be prohibited by the 2nd law of thermodynamics).
 In a flashing ratchet, we combine conditions i and iii by oscillating (flashing) a periodic sawtooth-shaped potential, so that both spatial asymmetry and energy are applied together.
 All of our work is in damped systems, so condition ii is satisfied by the dissipative energy loss.
 As an aside, some researchers have constructed non-dissipative ratchets (sometimes called Hamiltonian ratchets) using optical traps and cold atom clusters, so they must use asymmetric temporal drives to achieve transport.
 We have recently published an introduction to ratchets, accessible to a wide scientific audience, and I highly recommend perusing that work for a detailed explanation of ratcheting, and some thoughts my colleagues and I have on the field (Lau, Kedem et al., Mater.
 Horiz.
 2017).

 A new design.
-My main work is designing, fabricating and characterizing an experimental flashing electron ratchet.
+My main work was designing, fabricating and characterizing an experimental flashing electron ratchet.
 The device is similar to field effect transistors, in a co-planar, bottom-gate geometry.
 An array of “finger electrodes” (FEs) with an asymmetric thickness profile applied an electric field to an organic semiconductor transport layer above, inducing a current between source and drain electrodes made of the same metal.
 As a ratchet, the device produces a short-circuit current – current flows between the source and drain electrodes with no applied source-drain bias, or work-function difference between them.
 The current is produced due to the local asymmetries in the applied field, but without an overall asymmetry (bias).
 The current is very sensitive to the oscillation frequency, as ratcheting is a dynamic steady-state.

 We have previously found in a theoretical study that the shape of the potential critically impacts the direction and magnitude of the ratchet current (see “Potential shape” below), and so developed an experimental design that enables the application of a wide range of potential shapes, and allows us to examine general behaviors.
 The photoactive transport layer (P3HT:PCBM) enables the modulation of charge carrier density using light, and revealed that sometimes, increasing the carrier density can actually reduce the ratchet current, matching previous theoretical predictions.
 For the first time in a flashing ratchet device, the ratchet is powered by an unbiased temporal drive, a sine wave, rather than an on/off or sin^2 drive.
 This will enable the future use of energy sources such as electromagnetic radiation to power a ratchet.
 We explore the symmetry-breaking mechanism responsible in other studies (see “Temporal drive” and “Ratcheting beyond 1D” below).
 We detail the design, fabrication, and characterization of the new ratchet device in a 2017 PNAS paper (Kedem et al., PNAS 2017).